Holmfirth: Railway

+The station was presided over and maintained by a groundskeeper, Cecil Walker, between the years 1850 and 1879, when he retired and maintenance responsibilities were transferred to the council.

 Buses

-Holmfirth bus station is located in the centre of Holmfirth from which regular bus services take varying routes around the outlying villages and to Huddersfield's bus and railway stations.
-Additional services run to the town, from Barnsley, Sheffield and Wakefield via Denby Dale or Penistone.
-Most services are operated by First Calderdale & Huddersfield, using the town's bus station.
-Saturday services operate to Glossop in north Derbyshire.
-In October 2006, First bus services were re-branded as the 'Holmfirth Connection'.
+Holmfirth bus station is located in the centre of the town, from which regular services take varying routes around the outlying villages and to Huddersfield's bus and railway stations.
+Additional routes connect the town with Barnsley, Sheffield, Wakefield, Denby Dale, Penistone, Slaithwaite and Honley.
+Limited services operate to Glossop in north Derbyshire, and Ashton-under-Lyne and Uppermill in Greater Manchester.
+Services are operated by First Calderdale & Huddersfield, Team Pennine, Stott's Coaches and South Pennine Community Transport.

 Culture

 Holmfirth Choral Society

 Holmfirth Choral Society hold regular classical choral music concerts in Holmfirth Civic Hall and the Holme Valley Orchestra plays throughout the year.

 The town is particularly associated with an unusual choral folk song, known as the Holmfirth Anthem.

 Holmfirth's Film Festival and Festival of Folk are held every May, and its Arts Festival takes place over two weeks in June.

 Film festival

 The town's cinema, the Picturedrome, which opened in 1912 as the Valley Theatre, is now a live music venue and has been nominated for the NME Best Small Venue.
 It hosts various music events.
 Acts such as Adam Ant, Bad Manners, Buzzcocks, Evile, Fish, Half Man Half Biscuit, Hawkwind, John Martyn, Ocean Colour Scene, the Red Hot Chilli Pipers, Ron Sexsmith, Saxon, Suzi Quatro and the Beat have performed.